-The Board shall schedule a hearing on the map within 30 days after its next regular meeting (following receipt of the written report) and must approve, conditionally approve, or disapprove the map within that 30-day period pursuant to California Government Code §66452.2(a), unless the time period is waived.
+For tentative tract map(s) that establish the public access roadway configurations, once an application for such tentative tract map(s) has been deemed complete by the Planning Director within the time frames established by the Permit Streamlining Act (California Government Code §§65920-65964), the Board shall consider the map at its next regular meeting.
 There shall be no further administrative appeals of the tentative map under this alternate procedure; the Board's decision shall be final.
 Orange County Subdivision Code sections 7-9-259 and 7-9-260 are inapplicable to the Board's decision to approve, conditionally approve, or disapprove the initial tentative tract map(s) that establish public roadway access configurations.

-Tentative tract map approval or conditional approval may be made by the Board of Supervisors subject to the following findings or conditions in addition to those recommended by the Subdivision Committee:
+Tentative tract map approval or conditional approval may be made by the Board of Supervisors subject to the following findings or conditions in addition to those findings required by the Government Code:

-- 1. Permission to gain access across land area not owned by the Project Applicant has been secured or it is reasonably assured that access rights will be secured - 2.
-Permission to allow for off-site grading has been secured or it is reasonably assured that permission will be secured - 3.
-Finding of consistency with Final Environmental Impact Report No. 616 - 4.
-Finding of consistency with Final Environmental Impact Report No. 616 Mitigation Monitoring and Reporting Program - 5.
+- Permission to gain access across land area not owned by the Project Applicant has been secured or it is reasonably assured that access rights will be secured - 2.
+Permission to allow for off-site grading has been secured or it is reasonably assured that permission will be secured

+- 3. Finding of consistency with Revised Final Environmental Impact Report No. 616 - 4.
+Finding of consistency with Revised Final Environmental Impact Report No. 616 Mitigation Monitoring and Reporting Program - 5.
 Findings of consistency with this Specific Plan, the Orange County Zoning Code, the Orange County Subdivisions Code, and applicable laws and regulations